painteau/WebPrint/README.md

 ### Configure CUPS Host
 - Docker Desktop: use `CUPS_SERVER=host.docker.internal`.
 - Linux: use your host IP (ex: `192.168.x.x`).
 Ensure CUPS listens on the interface and port `631`.

+### Multiple Printers in UI
+- If `printers` or `PRINTERS` defines multiple names, the web UI shows a selector and sends the job to the chosen printer.

 ### Tags
 - `latest`: pushed on `main`.